Resources

 At its core, zero-trust architecture is a cybersecurity model based on the principle of "never trust, always verify."
 This means organizations should not automatically trust anything inside or outside their perimeters and must verify anything trying to connect to their systems before granting access.

-What are the 5 Pillars and how does Hypori Halo address them?
+What are the 5 Pillars and how does Hypori address them?

 Zero trust is made up of five pillars: